dyne/zenswarm/README.md

 * (If deploying on Linode): execute **make one-up IMAGE=(name of the linode image)**
 * (If NOT deploying on Linode): execute **make install**

-# How to run
+### How to run
 After installation, run:
  * **make init** to generate the secret keys of the Oracle(s)
  * **make start** to generate the identity and trigger the announce of the Oracle(s)
  * **make kill** performs a graceful shutdown that deannounces the Oracle(s), unregistering the Oracle(s) from the DID Controller

-# Monitoring

-* On the machines where the oracles are deployed, use **pm2 list** to see how many instances of restroom_mw are running.
-* A GUI-based monitoring service for the Oracle is the [Zenswarm-Dashboard](https://github.com/dyne/Zenswarm-Dashboard).
-The GUI retrieves a list of the active Oracles from the W3C-DID controller

-# Provisioning
+### Announce and Deannounce process

 Once an Oracle is deployed, each Oracles tries to *announce* to the W3C-DID controller.
 In this stage, the Oracle will communicate its pubkeys, its version and some metadata.
 The W3C-DID Controller will register a DID per each Oracle, and store the DID-document on a database and blockchain.

-Upon graceful shutdown, done via *pm2 delete [instansce-name]*, the Oracle will *deannounce* itself, which will prompt the W3C-DID Controller to remove the Oracle from the database.
+Upon graceful shutdown, done via *make kill* from your workstation or *pm2 delete [instansce-name]* on the host machine, the Oracle will *deannounce* itself, which will prompt the W3C-DID Controller to remove the Oracle from the database.

 Specs about the DID implementation is in [Dyne.org's W3C-DID](https://github.com/dyne/W3C-DID).

+## 📉 Monitoring

+* On the machines where the oracles are deployed, use **pm2 list** to see how many instances of restroom_mw are running.
+* A GUI-based monitoring service for the Oracle is the [Zenswarm-Dashboard](https://github.com/dyne/Zenswarm-Dashboard).
+The GUI retrieves a list of the active Oracles from the W3C-DID controller

-# Oracles diagrams
+## 🖧 Oracles diagrams

 Below a list of the main Oracle flows involving:
  * Controller provisioning: provisioning of the DID Controller producing signed DID Document for the Oracles